 III.
 Should I join a group for trek/tour?

-It is not necessary that you have to join a group and follow our fixed departure dates.
+It is not necessary to join a group and follow our fixed departure dates.

-Routes in the hills provide special meeting place for the trekkers from throughout the world so traveling in group is not necessary.
-Rather you can move at your own pace and set your own schedule by not being in a group.
+Routes in the hills provide amazing encounter with other trekkers from around the world.
+Rather you can move at your own pace and set your own schedule by not joining a group.
 You can freely alter the routes within the limits imposed by your trekking permit and your guide will reschedule your itinerary accordingly.

-But if you are interested to join a group, please choose the mentioned departure dates as per your requirement and we will try to arrange a group for you.
+But if you are interested to join a group, please choose a date that suits you from the mentioned departure dates and we will try to arrange a group for you.

 IV.
 Are there any chances of dangers during the trek / tour?

-V. Can I get more information about the list of equipments and altitude sickness?
+V. Can I get more information about the list of equipment and altitude sickness?

 Yes, for detailed information, please contact us and we will get in touch with you with every possible suggestions.

 VI.
-How long has Earthbound Expeditions been in the travel and trek business?
+How long has Earthbound Expeditions been in the travel and trekking business?

-We have been serving in the tourism field for over a decade (since 1994) and are a trusted government registered trek agency in Nepal.
+We have been serving tourists from around the world since 1994.
+We are a government registered trusted trekking agency in Nepal.